HunorMarton/svg-tutorial/src/content/svg/arc.md

   link: ribbon
 ---

-If you thought that cubic Béziers are the most complicated parts of an SVG then I have bad news for you.
+If you thought that <a href="/svg/cubic-bezier">cubic Béziers</a> are the most complicated parts of an SVG then I have bad news for you.
 Arcs are way more complicated.
 The good news though, is that they are rarely used, and we won't use them much in the upcoming examples either.

 ### The different parameters of an SVG arc

-The last two parameters are still the endpoint of the arc.
+The last two parameters (`40, 40`) are still the endpoint of the arc.
 Arcs have five extra parameters on top of that though.
-With the first two, we define a horizontal and vertical radius for the arc.
+The first two defines a horizontal and vertical radius (`70, 70`).
+If we draw a circle, those two values are the same.

 <div class="grid-200">